Rules of Engagement

 Use Docker

-Section titled “Use Docker”- Docker is the recommended method to build using the script.
+Section titled “Use Docker”- Docker is the recommended method for building with the script.

-- This will avoid many potential issues and conflicts with the host system, especially with Qt.
+- This avoids many potential issues and conflicts with the host system, especially with Qt.

 -